DunnyDon/advancedKdb/README.md

 #Python Feedhandler

 python csvRead.py

 This run on the assumption that the TP is on port 5000.
 The file to load in is currently hardcoded.
 Future work would be to make this more flexible

+#Java Feedhandler

+javac javaFeed.java

+java javaFeed

+This run on the assumption that the TP is on port 5000.
+The file to load in is currently hardcoded.
+Future work would be to make this more flexible